-The single most important ingredient in ice cream is dairy: milk provides the body while cream rounds out the final texture.
-We've chosen Battenkill creamery for its unparalleled freshness and absence of growth hormones.
-Located in Salem, New York, this family owned farm dates back to 1902.
+The single most important ingredient in our traditional ice creams is dairy.
+Milk provides the body while cream rounds out the final texture.
+We've chosen Battenkill creamery for its unparalleled flavor, freshness and absence of growth hormones.
+Located in Salem, NY this family owned farm dates back to 1902.

 Quality bakers know that a high-fat-content butter results in creamier and more luxurious cakes, cookies and frostings.
 That just so happens to be the specialty of Kriemhild Dairy.
-Their butter production begins with grass fed cows raised in New York State, and their company values are akin to our own.
+Their butter production begins with grass fed cows raised in NY State, and their company values are akin to our own.

-These eggs come from red star hens that live cage free on an 80 acre farm in Argyle, New York.
-Click on the logo to read more about the family that raises them and their partnership with Five Acre Farms.
+These eggs come from red star hens that live cage free on an 80 acre farm in Argyle, NY.
+Click on the logo to read more about the family that raises them and their parnership with Five Acre Farms.

-Organic, fresh milled flours and whole grains.
+Organic, freshly milled flours and whole grains.
 Grown in the tri-state area and milled in Halifax, Pennsylvania.